pomsky-lang/website/src/content/docs/blog/pomsky-0-12/index.md

 ## Unicode Script Extensions

-Most software has to handle text in different languages and scripts.
-That's why we have always counted good Unicode support as one of Pomsky's killer features.
-For example, Pomsky polyfills `\w`#re in JavaScript, which is not Unicode aware even with the `unicode` flag.
+Most software has to be able to handle text in different languages and writing systems.
+This is why I've always considered good Unicode support to be one of Pomsky's strongest features.
+For example, Pomsky polyfills `\w`#re in JavaScript, which is surprisingly not Unicode aware, even with the `unicode` flag enabled.

-Pomsky also makes it easy to match a code point in a particular Unicode script.
-For example, `[Syriac]`#po matches all Syriac characters—_in theory:_ Unicode scripts cannot overlap, so code points that would belong in multiple scripts are assigned to the `Common` or `Inherited` script instead.
+Pomsky also makes it easy to match a code point in a particular Unicode script: For example, `[Syriac]`#po matches all Syriac characters – at least in theory.
+But Unicode scripts cannot overlap, so code points that would belong in multiple scripts are assigned to the `Common` or `Inherited` script instead.

 [Script Extensions](https://www.unicode.org/L2/L2011/11406-script-ext.html) solve this problem, which Pomsky now supports: